Wei Xiaoyuan

-Wei Xiaoyuan (韦筱圆, born August 25, 2004) is a Chinese artistic gymnast.
+Wei Xiaoyuan (韦筱圆 (韋筱圓), born August 25, 2004) is a Chinese artistic gymnast.
 She is best known for her work on the uneven bars, where she is a two-time world champion (2021, 2022), the 2022 Asian champion, and a two-time Chinese national silver medalist (2021, 2022).
 In the all-around, she is the 2021 Chinese National Games champion and the 2020 Chinese national silver medalist.
 On the junior level, she is a three-time Junior World Championships medalist and the 2019 National Youth Games all-around champion.

 Junior gymnastics career

 2018

 In February Wei competed at the WOGA Classic in the United States where she placed thirteenth in the all-around but recorded the third highest score on the balance beam.
 In April she competed at the 2018 City of Jesolo Trophy in Italy, where she placed seventh on the balance beam and helped China place fifth in the team competition.

 The following month Wei competed at the senior-level Chinese Championships representing Guangxi province.
 She placed fourteenth in the all-around and her team placed eleventh.
 In June, Wei competed at the Chinese Junior National Championships where she finished second in the 14 and under division behind Guan Chenchen.
 During event finals she won silver on uneven bars behind Wang Jingying, finished seventh on balance beam, and won gold on floor exercise.